MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 **Suggestion, Warning, Error**

-The cleanup tool offers actions it can take via suggestions, warnings, or errors in the Error List window.
+Include cleanup offers actions it can take via suggestions, warnings, or errors in the Error List window.
 You determine which.
-In the following screenshot of the Error List, the `#include` cleanup tool was configured to show unused headers with a warning.
-Ensure that **Build + Intellisense** is selected in the dropdown filter so that you can see the cleanup tool output:
+In the following screenshot of the Error List, include cleanup is configured to show unused headers with a warning.
+Ensure that **Build + Intellisense** is selected in the dropdown filter so that you can see the include cleanup output:

 :::image type="complex" source="media/include-cleanup-error-list.png" alt-text="A screenshot of the Error List window.":::
 The dropdown filter is set to Build + IntelliSense.
 A warning is visible: VCIC002 - #include < iostream > is not used in this file."